amnemonic/MacroSilicon/README.md

 ## HID Endpoint
 Communication with device is performed by sending and receiving HID feature reports with `reporId==0`.
-Out of the box it is possible to read EEPROM memory and registers.
+Out of the box it is possible to read EEPROM memory and 8051 XDATA.
 However BertoldVdb's shown that is possible to extend these capabilites by patching orginal firmware.

 ### Read EEPROM (0xE5)
 Buffers size: 9 bytes